 Influenza (the flu) is a serious illness.
 It is caused by influenza A and B viruses and occurs every year.
 Influenza causes fever, cough, headache, muscle soreness, sore throat and stuffy nose.
 Influenza can lead to pneumonia.
 It can also make other illnesses worse, especially chronic lung and heart disease.

 Influenza spreads very easily from an infected person to others through coughing and sneezing.
 It is also spread by direct contact with contaminated surfaces or objects such as unwashed hands, clothes, toys, eating utensils, etc. after they have been contaminated by the flu virus.

-The vaccine given at the Health Unit clinic cannot give you the flu because it does not contain live virus.
+The influenza vaccine cannot give you the flu because it does not contain live virus.

 How well does influenza vaccine protect against the flu?

 You can still get the flu, but you will be less sick than if you were not vaccinated.
 In elderly people this vaccine can prevent pneumonia in about 6 out of 10 people and can prevent death in more than 8 out of 10 people.